ShorelineCrypto/nengcoin/doc/android_fullnode_GNUroot_arm/README.md

 # Mobile Full Node on Android 32 bits phone (armel or armhf) with GNUroot App

-Warning: this is alpha release, suitable only for expert linux developers only
+Warning: alpha release, suitable for expert linux developers only

 This folder describes how to set up full node of NewEnglandcoin (NENG) on 32 bits android phone on arm CPUs.